dortania/OpenCore-Install-Guide/troubleshooting/verbose.md

 * `ProvideConsoleGop` set to True
 * `IgnoreTextInGraphics`: set to True
 * `SanitiseClearScreen`: set to True
+   * Use on Higher resolution displays like 2K and 4K, lower resolutions should leave this disabled

 **`Misc -> Boot`**:

 * `Resolution`: set to your monitor's resolution
 * `ConsoleBehaviourOs`: set to Graphics
 * `ConsoleBehaviourUi`: set to Text
-* `ConsoleMode` set to Max
+* `ConsoleMode` set to [Blank]
-  * Setting to Max can infact break the resolution, if having issues set this to blank
+  * Setting to Max can help fix the resolution, do note that Max should not be used when `SanitiseClearScreen` is enabled

 Please refer below for other settings if these Misc/Boot values do not work for your firmware.